esguerra/mapk11/README.md

 # MD Setup for MAPK11 using BioBB

-**Based on the workflow from BioBB which in turn is based NOT on an official GROMACS tutorial, but justim lemkul's**
+**Based on the workflow from BioBB which in turn is based NOT on an official GROMACS tutorial, but justin lemkul's**

 ***